NHL playoff results | Thursday

-NASHVILLE, Tenn. — Sebastian Aho scored his second goal of the game 1:16 into overtime to send the Carolina Hurricanes to the second round with a 4-3 comeback victory over the Nashville Predators on Thursday night in Game 6.
+TAMPA, Fla. — Jordan Staal scored on a power play at 5:57 of overtime to give the Carolina Hurricanes a 3-2 victory over the Tampa Bay Lightning on Thursday night in Game 3 of the second-round series.

-The Hurricanes will play defending champion Tampa Bay, the No. 3 seed in the Central Division.
+Staal scored with Tampa Bay's Nikita Kucherov serving a penalty for holding the stick.
+Carolina cut Tampa Bay's series lead to 2-1, with Game 4 on Saturday.

-Carolina won its fourth straight game with a chance to end a series.
-The Hurricanes are 12-10 in franchise history in clinching games, and they improved to 5-2 on the road in Game 6 with a 3-2 lead.
+Carolina coach Rob Brind’Amour changed goaltenders, opting for Petr Mrazek after Alex Nedeljkovic started the first eight games of the playoffs.
+Mrazek stopped 35 shots.

 (0) comments